Friday, January 12, 2024

 Zócalo Park & Sights Around Puebla

-On our last day in Puebla, we toured the Museo del Amparo (museum of refuge) and saw the most amazing collection of pre-Columbian and modern art, all in the same building.
-It was one of our favorite things about Puebla, which apparently has tons of great museums.
+On our last day in Puebla, we toured the Museo Amparo (museum of refuge) and saw the most amazing collection of pre-Columbian and modern art, all in the same building.
+It was one of our favorite things about Puebla, which, apparently, has tons of great museums.
 We'll have to save them for another trip, but if you're looking for a destination in Mexico, Puebla should be high on your list.
 Maybe just one down from Oaxaca.

 After one run-in with a dishonest Uber driver, we finally found another to take us to Mexico City.
 It was a beautiful drive through mountains on a winding road while listening to the driver's choice of classic rock - somehow fitting.